w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Vote in OpenGov

 Nomination pool members can vote in Polkadot OpenGov with funds they delegated to the pool.
+In the past, pool members' funds were transferred to the pool system account.
+A [delegation staking system](https://hackmd.io/@ak0n/454-np-governance#Pallet-Delegation-Staking) was introduced to allow keeping ownership of your funds and voting in governance.

+!!!info "Dual Staking"
+    For pool members who were dual staking (i.e., pool members and nominators) before the introduction of delegation staking, follow [**these guides**](https://support.polkadot.network/support/solutions/articles/65000188140-changes-for-nomination-pool-members-and-opengov-participation) to migrate manually to the new system.

 ### Unbond and withdraw funds